BangboLiang/RDMA-perftest/README.md

 ## Author Bangbo Liang lbb@hnu.edu.cn

+Version 5 is stilling testing, cause it's read perf test has some issues. :(

 Now v4 is an avaliable version, the code is still being testing and programming. :)

 ## Attetion!